Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production: Results for Scattering off Nuclei

 \subsection{Current bounds from past and existing experiments}

 Before analyzing the reach of future experiments, we first discuss current bounds on the benchmark scenarios under study.
 These are associated with both searches for dark photons and for other LLPs present in the models.
-Below, we briefly summarize these constraints, while the most stringent of them are also shown in \cref{fig:result_darkbrem,fig:result_iDM,fig:result_dhdp} as grey-shaded regions.
+Below, we briefly summarize these constraints, beginning from bounds on visibly decaying vanilla $A^\prime$s, and then discussing constraints relevant for each of the three considered models, respectively.
+The most stringent bounds are shown in \cref{fig:result_darkbrem,fig:result_iDM,fig:result_dhdp} as grey-shaded regions.
 A more comprehensive discussion can be found e.g. in Ref.~\cite{Beacham:2019nyx} and references therein.

-\paragraph{Dark photon with visible decays} Current constraints on visibly decaying dark photons are relevant for models with dark bremsstrahlung of $A^\prime$ and with secluded dark Higgs boson.
+\paragraph{Dark photon with visible decays} Current constraints on visibly decaying dark photons are relevant for models with a dark bremsstrahlung of $A^\prime$ and with a secluded dark Higgs boson.
 The upper limit on the kinetic mixing parameter, $\epsilon\lesssim 10^{-3}$, shown in \cref{fig:result_darkbrem,fig:result_dhdp}, come from null searches for narrow resonances in $e^+e^-\to \gamma\,A^{\prime}\to \gamma\,\ell^+\ell^-$ events and rare pion decays, $\pi^0\to \gamma\,e^+e^-$, reported by the BaBar~\cite{Lees:2014xha} and NA48/2~\cite{Batley:2015lha} collaborations, respectively.
 On the other hand, bounds on lower values of $\epsilon$ have been derived from reinterpretation of old results of a number of fixed-target experiments, including E141~\cite{Riordan:1987aw} and NuCal~\cite{Blumlein:2013cua}, as well as the limits obtained by current searches in e.g. the NA64~\cite{Banerjee:2018vgk} detector.
 Depending on the value of $m_{A'}$, these bounds can effectively exclude part of the dark photon parameter space with $10^{-7} \lesssim \epsilon\lesssim-10^{-4}$.